operator-framework/operator-sdk/doc/ansible/dev/developer_guide.md

 **ansible.operator-sdk/reconcile-period**: Used to specify the reconciliation interval for the CR.
 This value is parsed using the standard Golang package [time][time_pkg].
-Specifically [ParseDuration][time_parse_duration] is used which will use the default of `s` suffix giving the value in seconds.
+Specifically [ParseDuration][time_parse_duration] is used which will apply the default suffix of `s` giving the value in seconds.

 Example:
 ```